rodrigograca31/blog/content/posts/how-to-deploy-an-ionic-5-app-on-netlify/index.md

 ### Extra 3:

 If you previously deployed a ReactJS app you will notice that the Ionic/Angular one takes a bit longer.
 Don't worry.
 It's normal.
 That's because it has to install Ionic and Cordova plugins before it can actually build your code.

+That's it.
+[Let me know on Twitter](https://twitter.com/rodrigograca31) if you have any questions/comments.